Best Alexa speakers 2024: smart speakers with Alexa tried and tested

-Amazon Alexa is the AI to beat right now.
-The super-smart helper is the leading voice assistant for smart products, baked into a wide array of speakers and devices extending far beyond the modest range built and designed by Amazon.
+Amazon Alexa is currently the AI to beat.
+The super-smart helper is the leading voice assistant for smart products, baked into a wide array of devices extending far beyond the range built and designed by Amazon.

-As Amazon's leading AI assistant, Alexa can be built into various speakers and products to give them these 'smart' capabilities.
-Those can be voice control for remotely dictating functions such as playback, volume and song selection, or they can go further to incorporate more intelligent tasks such as sifting through the day's news headlines, controlling any smart-controlled elements in your home or helping you plan your day.
-While we test for the responsiveness and how effective the integration of Alexa is within a speaker, our usual considerations of sound quality, build and other features remain paramount when testing Alexa speakers.
+As Amazon's leading AI assistant, Alexa can be built into various products to give them these 'smart' capabilities.
+Those can be voice control for remotely dictating functions such as playback, volume and song selection, or they can incorporate more intelligent tasks such as sifting through the day's news headlines, controlling smart-controlled elements in your home or helping plan your day.
+While we test for the responsiveness and how effective the integration of Alexa is within a speaker, our usual considerations of sound quality, build and other features remain paramount.

-Alexa isn't just confined to Amazon speakers either.
-Various third-party manufacturers such as Sonos, JBL, Audio Pro integrate Alexa into their wireless speakers.
-So it isn't just Amazon devices you'll need to consider if you are after an Alexa-enabled smart speaker, and if you care about sound quality alongside smart abilities, it's sensible to cast your net wider when searching for your perfect speaker.
+Various third-party manufacturers such as Sonos, JBL and Audio Pro have integrated Alexa into their wireless speakers, so it isn't just Amazon devices you'll need to consider if you are after an Alexa-enabled smart speaker.
+If you care about sound quality alongside smart abilities, it's sensible to cast your net wider when searching for the best sound.

-Here to help you pick the right option for your needs and budget, we've created this guide detailing the best-performing Alexa-equipped speakers to pass through our dedicated testing rooms.
+Here to help you pick the right option for your needs, we've created this guide detailing the best-performing Alexa-equipped speakers to pass through our dedicated testing rooms.
 All of the models below have been reviewed by our in-house team, so you can read more about our testing process or scroll down for the recommended speakers.

 The quick list